 Malaysia is among the top 10 medical tourism destinations in the world and has a well-recognized and distinguished healthcare system.
 The country is visited by medical tourists from around the globe seeking an array of medical procedures.
 Malaysia is famous for its coastal tourism (leisure activities that happen on the coast or beachside) due to areas like Langkawi (This beach is known for its white sandy shores and uniquely colored water).
 Malaysia’s beauty is unparalleled due to its numerous tourist spots.

 Malaysia has the distinction of being one of the first countries to form a commission for the promotion of medical and health tourism.
 The National Committee for the Promotion of Medical and Health Tourism, which was founded in 1998, has since then paved the way for the growth of medical tourism in Malaysia.
-Patients can find any sort of medical treatment in Malaysia, ranging from cosmetic surgery to more advanced surgical procedures.
+Patients can find all sorts of affordable medical treatment in Malaysia, ranging from cosmetic surgery to more advanced surgical procedures.
 But even then, the costs are considerably less than what a US or UK patient would have to pay.

 According to the Malaysia Healthcare Travel Council (MHTC), more than a million medical travelers visit the country each year and the number is projected to increase dramatically in the years to come.
 Malaysia has won several international medical and healthcare awards.